ChaseChimeric/471-Study/obsidian/Measures of Security and Ideal Cryptosystems/One-Time-Pad.md

 # One-Time Pad

 ## Construction of One-Time Pad
 The One-Time Pad (OTP) is a symmetric key cipher where the plaintext is encrypted using a key that is randomly generated, as long as the plaintext message itself.
 Each character of the plaintext is combined with the key using an XOR operation.
+This is a [[Early ciphers#Stream and Block Ciphers#Stream Ciphers |Stream Cipher]]
 - The key is completely random.
 - Each key is used only once (hence "one-time").